suyashgupta25/Home24/README.md

 1) This a article selection app with configurable article count (Default 10).
 The count can be change in the AppConstants.kt file.
 2) The selection screen has both functionality of swipe-left for dislike and swipe-right for like.
 Also an alternate way of doing it is via buttons at the bottom
 3) The liked articles are shown with a star icon.
+4) Caching feature which save the data in local